 As a younger, cuter Macaulay Culkin once showed us, ordering pizza delivery is a good way to make a night-in feel special.
-Since most nights (if not all) are nights in at the moment, getting some excellent pizza helps break up the monotony, and supports local restaurants at the same time.
-Below, you’ll find a list of great options all over Seattle, and all of them offer online ordering.
+If you feel the same way, it's time for a pie.
+Below, you’ll find a list of great options all over Seattle.

 This New Jersey-inspired pizzeria on Capitol Hill serves our favorite pies in town, so getting some delivered to your front door is like having your own personal pizza stork.
 They sell round and square pies, so what you choose depends on if you want your crust thin, crispy, and foldable, or thick, crusty, and covered with caramelized cheese edges (we prefer the square).
 Toppings range from spicy salami and charred onion to a white pie with ricotta and garlic.